yayahjb/cqrlib/trunk/CQRlib/README_CQRlib.txt

    quaternion.
 CQRQuaternion2Angles converts a quaternion into Euler Angles for the Rz(Ry(Rx))) convention.
 CQRAngles2Quaternion convert Euler angles for the Rz(Ry(Rx))) convention into a quaternion.

+   The logarithm of a quaternion in CQRLog is based on the polar representation

+   q = r*cos(theta) + r*sin(theta) [ i*axis_x + j*axis_y +k*axis_z]
+   = r*exp(theta*[ i*axis_x + j*axis_y +k*axis_z])

+   with a unit axis.
+Then the natural logarithm is given by

+   log(q) = log(r) + theta*[ i*axis_x + j*axis_y +k*axis_z])

+   Note than any integer multiple of 2*PI could have been added to theta, so the logarithm is multivalued.
+The code only returns one of these values.
+   The exponential in CQRExp is created by reversing the transformation.
+   Taking a quaternion to a quaternion power is done by taking the log, multiplying by the power and then taking the exponential.
+Only one representative power is returned by CQRQuaternionPower.
+CQRDoublePower takes a quaternion to a double power by the same log-multiply-exp approach.
+CQRIntegerPower applies positive and negative integer powers by multiplication withou taking any logs or exponentials.
+CQRIntegerRoot applies the log-multiply-exp approach for integer roots.
+The second integer argument allow selection of one of the multiple roots.
+For roots of quaternions with a non-zero imaginary part, there are r roots, so m = 0, 1, 2, ... r-1 are meaningful.
+For roots of reals, there can be infinitely many alternate roots.
+In the case, m will cycle first through the i-based roots, then the j-based roots and then the k-based roots.

    The SLERP and HLERP functions combine quaternions by speherical linear interpolation.
 SLERP take two quaternions and two weights and combine them